Bobby Joe Long: Trial

 The Hillsborough County State Attorney's Office and the Public Defender's Office of Hillsborough County reached a plea bargain deal.
-Long pled guilty on September 24, 1985, to eight of the homicides and the abduction and rape of Lisa McVey, receiving 26 life sentences without the possibility of parole (24 concurrent and two to run consecutively to the first 24) and seven life sentences with the possibility of parole after 25 years.
+Long pleaded guilty on September 24, 1985, to eight homicides and the abduction and rape of Lisa McVey, receiving 26 life sentences without the possibility of parole (24 concurrent and two to run consecutively to the first 24) and seven life sentences with the possibility of parole after 25 years.
 The State retained the option to seek the death penalty for the murder of Michelle Simms.
-In July 1986, Long was found guilty and was sentenced to die in Florida's electric chair.
+In July 1986, Long was found guilty and was sentenced to die in Florida by lethal injection.

 Although Long confessed to raping and killing women, his confession was thrown out.
 His trial proceeded straight to the penalty phase, which was possible in the 1980s.
 In early 1985, he received the death penalty.

 Long was convicted and appealed his first degree murder conviction and death sentence for crimes committed in Hillsborough County.
 Long appealed his first degree murder conviction and sentence of death in the death of Virginia Johnson.

 On appeal, Long's death sentence was vacated, his conviction reversed, and his case remanded back to the trial court with directions to enter an order of acquittal for the murder of Virginia Johnson.

-On February 24, 1999, Long accused the Capital Collateral Regional Council (the state office defending death row inmates in their appeals) of revealing his private letters to a book author, thus violating attorney–client privilege.
-He also accused the agency of running a "death pool," betting on the dates on which inmates would be executed, and asked that the agency be removed from his case.
-An investigation concluded that these allegations were unfounded.
-Long's petition for a writ of mandamus to require Bob Dillinger, the public defender for the Sixth Judicial Circuit, to relinquish possession and control of his file in State v.
-Long, was denied.

-According to the Florida Department of Corrections, Long was ultimately serving one five-year sentence, four 99-year sentences, 28 life sentences, and one death sentence.